G3Ram/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+For each does not create it's own array whereas map does.

 2. What is the difference between a function and a method?

+Both are functions a method but methods have a reciever to the left of the dot.

 3. What is closure?

+Multiple functions inside of functions the function is closed and then called upon, then the next, then the next...

 4. Describe the four rules of the 'this' keyword.

+Global object bonding in global scope this would be the console object.

+Implict when a function is called by the preceding dot.

+New refers to specific instance of an object that is created and returned by the constructor

+Explict  when this is explictily boud to something this.attr

 5. Why do we need super() in an extended class?

+It is used to call the functions on the parent class

 ## Project Set up